A taste of nonstandard methods in combinatorics of numbers: Partition regularity problems

-In this section we focus on the use of hyper-natural numbers in partition regularity problems.
 Differently from the usual approach to nonstandard analysis, here it turns out useful to work in a framework where hyper-extensions can be iterated, so that one can consider, \emph{e.g.}:

 \begin{itemize} \item The hyper-hyper-natural numbers $\hhN$\,;

 \item The hyper-extension ${}^*\xi\in\hhN$ of an hyper-natural number $\xi\in\hN$\,; \end{itemize}